gonzalo-bulnes/qubes-mgmt-salt-user/README.md

 ### Prerequisites

 Enable the Salt [user directories][qubes-user-dirs] if you haven't already.
-This allows to install Salt states without mixing them with the `base` states that are maintained by the Qubes OS team.
+This allows to install Salt formulas without mixing them with the `base` formulas that are maintained by the Qubes OS team.

 ```sh
 sudo qubesctl top.enable qubes.user-dirs